learn-co-curriculum/skills-course-introduction/README.md

 ### Week 8: AJAX, Third Party Data

 What was it that made GMail such a revolution over previous webmail clients?
 What is it that creates the infinite scroll?
-Somehow browsers know how to seamlessly fetch data to keep the experience fast qand pretty.
+Somehow browsers know how to seamlessly fetch data to keep the experience fast and pretty.
 The tool to accomplish this is "AJAX" and we'll be exploring it this week &mdash; and how it requires to to think in terms of non-linear program execution.

 ### Week 9: Begin Project 2